NunoDurao/camino-ways/README.md

 2. As a user, I want to be able to log in and log out of my account to protect my information.

-3. As a user, I want to be able to view and manage information related to the places were i stayed.
+3. As a user, I want to be able to view and manage information related to the places were i will stay.

- 4.As a user, I want to be able to add new accomodations, update and delete existing information, that i provided.
+4. As a user, I want to be able to add new accommodations, update and delete existing ones.